q-viper/q-viper.github.io/_posts/2020-02-25-building-ocr-for-devanagari-handwritten-character.md

 <!-- /wp:html -->

 <!-- wp:paragraph -->
 <p>Localization is the concept of finding the exact image position and showing the border.
 We use the previous segments and pass them as template and using OpenCv’s template matching method we find the exact position where that segment matched.
 Of course the template will match 100% but i’ve set the threshold value to 0.8 here.
 Whenever a template matches, i’ve drawn a rectangle around the matched portion on original image.
-For this, i have used OpenCv’s rectangle drawing.</p>
+For this, I have used OpenCv’s rectangle drawing.</p>
 <!-- /wp:paragraph -->

 <!-- wp:image -->